 Resource Type: Activities Show all Resource Type: Activities

-Which of the locations on the world map below is most likely to experience a deep focus earthquake? a. b. c. d.
+Which of the locations on the world map below is most likely to experience a magnitude 6 or greater earthquake? a. b. c. d.

 ConcepTest: Global Earthquake Occurrence #3